qmk/qmk_firmware/docs/getting_started_introduction.md

 * userspace (`/users/<user>/config.h`)
 * keymap (`/keyboards/<keyboard>/keymaps/<keymap>/config.h`)

 The build system automatically picks up the config files in the above order.
-If you wish to override any setting set by a previous `config.h` you will need to first include some boilerplate code around the settings you wish to change.
+If you wish to override any setting set by a previous `config.h` you will need to first include some boilerplate code for the settings you wish to change.

 ```
-#ifndef CONFIG_USER_H
-#define CONFIG_USER_H

-// overrides go here!

-#endif
+#pragma once
 ```

 Then to override a setting from the previous `config.h` file you must `#undef` and then `#define` the setting again.